anwar-prog/Step-Detection-using-Deep-Learning-Models/Sample Data/Readme.md

 # Description

-In this competition, your task is to predict the start and end of human steps from a set of 6 signals.
+The task is to predict the start and end of human steps from a set of 6 signals.
 The data was recorded using accelerometer and gyroscope sensors, which were held in the hand during 4 different activities, including simple walking, walking up and down stairs, and standing still.

 #### Training data